hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 #### Templates

-The template is defined as follows in the file `roles/nftables/templates/netplan-network.yaml.j2`:
+The template for the network configuration file is defined as [Jinja2 template][jinja2].
+It is defined as follows in the file `roles/nftables/templates/netplan-network.yaml.j2`:

 ```jinja
 network:
   {{ network | to_nice_yaml(indent=2,sort_keys=false) | indent(width=2) | trim }}
 ```

+The template creates a netplan configuration as shown in the Network Configuration section above from the Ansible configuration.
+To this end, it converts the network configuration in the Ansible variable `network` to a yaml file that netplan can use.
+So, the content of the `network` variable must be a valid netplan configuration (see Configuration below).

 ### Playbook